Teacher & Administrator Certification

-Our mission is to prepare elementary and secondary teachers who are capable of and committed to a lifetime of inquiry in teaching and to a powerful education for all students.
+Our mission is to prepare elementary and secondary teachers and school leaders who are capable of and committed to a powerful education for all students.
 We believe that public education is a vital element in a dynamic and just democracy.

-If you pursue teacher certification in the teacher education program at the University of Michigan, you will study with an exceptional group of faculty, instructors, and cooperating teachers, all dedicated to the improvement of schooling and to your professional growth.
+If you pursue teacher or administrator certification at the University of Michigan, you will study with an exceptional group of faculty, instructors, and cooperating teachers and administrators, all dedicated to the improvement of schooling and to your professional growth.
 You will progress with a cohort of your peers in a spirit of dialogue, debate, and cooperation.
 You will combine and connect challenging educational and academic coursework with guided experiences in schools.
 And you will put together your commitment to young people, your intellectual curiosity, and your spirit of adventure in one of the most demanding and rewarding professions available at a time of great need and great challenge.

 At the School of Education, we combine the strength of one of the nation's top research universities with a lengthy history of training effective teachers.
-Our faculty and researchers are examining and assessing the numerous factors that enable or inhibit successful teaching.
-Much of our efforts are focused on the teacher's vital and powerful role in students' learning.
+Our faculty and researchers are examining and assessing the numerous factors that enable or inhibit successful teaching and school leadership.
+Much of our efforts are focused on the teacher's and administrator’s vital and powerful roles in students' learning.
 Our teacher education programs embody up-to-the-minute research and understanding of the optimum methods for teacher preparation.
+Our leadership preparation program combines emphasis on the development of capabilities to engage the work of continuous school improvement, while also gaining competence in the specific skills required of the school principal.

-We invite you to learn more about the teacher certification programs we offer.
+We invite you to learn more about the teacher and administrator certification programs we offer.

 Undergraduate Teacher Certification Options